jordan-sussman/open-sesame/README.md

 # Open Sesame
 Open Sesame is an unstyled, versatile, customizable, responsive, and accessible drawer component for React.
 Built with Radix and animated with framer-motion, it's designed to be a drop-in solution to fulfill all your drawer needs.
+You can put anything your heart desires into this drawer; the only limit is your imagination.

 The idea was sparked from my love of the Radix primitive library mixed with a yearning for them to have a drawer component.
 Luckily, there's Dialog.